Whoever finds his life will lose it,

 “For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”

 Do we need to say more?
 I think this is clear enough.
-It is our choice to live for the flesh or for the Spirit, and we are free to chose.
+It is our choice to live for the flesh or for the Spirit, and we are free to choose.
 But the consequences are very clear and can not be skipped.
 They are attached to our choice, do we live for the flesh or for the Spirit.

 I think, there is a lot to think about all these things too.
 Especially in our time, so much fake and lies everywhere.
 Sometimes it is hard to believe anything, because of all the lies in our time.